Skip to main content

 Written by Colin Connor

-As soon as the last point of the project is in the past (typically the pick-up or the in-store return of the items), all the items on this project will be automatically checked back in, marking them as ready to be reused on your other projects.
+As soon as the last event in the timeline (usually pickup or return) passes, Goodshuffle Pro will automatically check all inventory items back in, marking them as ready to be reused on your other projects.

 Why do you automatically check items back in for me?